benes-michl/frontend-devstack/readme.md

 ## SVG Icons

-Very often icons need to be colored using CSS, so we use one of the following variants
+It often happens that we need to be able to change the color of the icon by CSS, so we use one of the following variants:

 ### SVG Symbol / Use (recommended variant)
 All icons from folder ``front/icons`` are automatically converted to SVG sprite ``/images/icons.svg``.